mongoose-os-libs/homekit-adk/README.md

 Targeted platforms are ESP8266 and ESP32 for now.

+BLE transport is supported as long as BT functionality is present (app includes the `bt-common` lib).

 # Examples

 A simple Mongoose OS app that uses this library can be found [here](https://github.com/mongoose-os-apps/example-homekit).